soukhyasn2698/NewsBuddy/news-summarizer-extension/AI_PROMPTS_DOCUMENTATION.md

 ## How AI Prompts Are Used

 ### Step 1: User Selects Sources
-User checks boxes for BBC and NPR in the popup
+User checks boxes for BBC, NPR, New York Times, NBC News, and Fox News in the popup

 ### Step 2: Fetch Process Begins
 1. **RSS Attempt**: Try to fetch real RSS feeds (usually blocked by CORS)